(Redirected from Williams shift)

 - Bunt defense.
 If the defense expects the batter to attempt a sacrifice bunt, one or both corner infielder may position himself very close to the plate in order to field the bunt as quickly as possible and either retire the lead runner or turn a double play.
 The third baseman will play in if the runner is at first base and the first baseman must stay back to hold the runner, and the first baseman will play in if the runner is at second base and the third baseman must play back to receive a throw.
-Such aggressive positioning is only used if the defense is very sure that the batter will bunt, because the corner infielder will be hopelessly out of position at at increased risk of injury if the batter swings away.
+Such aggressive positioning is only used if the defense is very sure that the batter will bunt, because the corner infielder will be hopelessly out of position and at increased risk of injury if the batter swings away.

 - Shading the lines.
 When protecting a small lead late in the game, the first and third basemen will move closer to the foul lines when the bases are empty.
 This is supposed to cut down on the number of ground ball doubles hit down the foul lines and thus decrease the chance of a runner reaching scoring position.